-We would like to thank the following authors for providing us with additional data: Prof Rothbaum, Prof Killeen, Dr Lindley, Dr Saygin and Ms Suliman.
+Acknowledgements.
+We thank the following authors for providing us with additional data: Prof Rothbaum, Prof Killeen, Dr Lindley, Dr Saygin and Ms Suliman.
 We would also like to thank Prof Davis, Prof Baker, Prof Zohar, Dr Davidson, Dr Reich and Dr Tucker for responding to our request even though they were unable to provide us with missing data (most of these studies were published more than 10 years ago).
-We would like to thank also Sarah Dawson (Cochrane Depression, Anxiety and Neurosis Group) for her help in the search strategy.
+We also thank Sarah Dawson (Cochrane Depression, Anxiety and Neurosis Group) for her help in the search strategy.
 Andrea Cipriani is supported by the NIHR Oxford Cognitive Health Clinical Research Facility.
+John Geddes is an NIHR Senior Investigator.